hunner/puppet-wordpress/README.markdown

   Specifies the port to use with the proxy host.
 Default: ''

 * `wp_site_url`<br />
-  If your WordPress server is behind a proxy, you might need to set the WP_SITEURL with this parameter.
+  If your WordPress server is behind a proxy, you wish to override the value in the wp_options table or reduce the number of database calls when loading, you might need to set the WP_SITEURL with this parameter.
+Default: 'undef'

+* `wp_home`<br />
+  If you wish to override the value in the wp_options table or reduce the number of database calls when loading, you might need to set the WP_HOME with this parameter.
 Default: 'undef'

 * `wp_multisite`<br />
   Specifies whether to enable the multisite feature.
 Requires `wp_site_domain` to also be passed.
 Default: `false`